-T. Rowe Price’s latest research, What Advisors Think About Financial Wellness, was conducted in conjunction with Duke University’s Common Cents behavioral finance lab and financial wellness provider Retiremap.
-It offers both a qualitative and quantitative view into how advisors think about—and differentiate with—financial wellness programs.
+T. Rowe Price’s latest research, What Financial Professionals Think About Financial Wellness, was conducted in conjunction with Duke University’s Common Cents behavioral finance lab and financial wellness provider Retiremap.
+It offers both a qualitative and quantitative view into how financial professionals think about—and differentiate with—financial wellness programs.

-The research uncovered three key themes when it comes to advisors' perceptions about financial wellness programs:
+The research uncovered three key themes when it comes to financial professionals' perceptions about financial wellness programs:

 1. Financial Wellness is a differentiator and business builder